LogMyJourney AU

 Export & Import

-Four options are available in Settings: Full Backup (JSON) — a complete backup of all trips, expenses, and settings; Fuel Log (CSV) — the current trip's fuel stops for spreadsheet analysis; Expenses (CSV) — the current trip's expenses with category totals; Trip Summary (CSV) — one row per trip across all trips.
+Four options are available in Settings: Full Backup (JSON) — a complete backup of all trips, fuel stops, expenses, vehicle profile and settings; Fuel Log (CSV) — the current trip's fuel stops for spreadsheet analysis; Expenses (CSV) — the current trip's expenses with category totals; Trip Summary (CSV) — one row per trip across all trips.

 Merge adds trips from the backup file alongside your existing data — useful for combining trips from two devices.
-Duplicate trip IDs are skipped automatically.
-Replace wipes all current data first and loads the backup fresh.
+Your vehicle profile is also restored if the current device has none set.
+Trips already on this device won't be added twice.
+Replace wipes all current data first and loads the backup fresh — including your vehicle profile.
 Always export a backup before using Replace.

 Data & Privacy